7 Business Blogging Mistakes That Cost You Traffic and Money

 Having a clear style helps you remain within the scope of your brand guidelines.
 You might be hiring different writers and all of them should follow the same style.

-add visuals to your blog posts
+Add visuals to your blog posts

 Well, it’s more than clear than creating text-based content is the main philosophy of blogging.
 But you can lose the reader’s attention right off the bat if visual elements don’t support your text.